Visit Us

 While there is no legal requirement to work with an attorney to grant a power of attorney, a lawyer may be able to review the individual’s circumstances and offer advice as to which kind of POA may be most appropriate for their unique circumstances.
 A springing durable power of attorney is rarely recommended, but an attorney may be able to assist an individual in determining whether their case is one of the rare instances where it would be applicable.

 Whether you are granting one or more powers of attorney as part of creating your estate plan or are doing so for other reasons, ensuring that you have granted the right POAs for your circumstances can be critical to their effective use.
-An Ohio estate planning attorney can review your circumstances, the specific tasks you wish to assign to your agent, and the circumstances under which you want your agent to exercise the authority you are granting, and recommend the appropriate powers of attorney for your needs.
+A Cleveland estate attorney can review your circumstances, the specific tasks you wish to assign to your agent, and the circumstances under which you want your agent to exercise the authority you are granting, and recommend the appropriate powers of attorney for your needs.
 A springing durable power of attorney may or may not be right for your case, but a compassionate attorney with Rhodium Law, LLC may be able to identify what you need and help you prepare it so that your peace of mind is assured.
 Call (216) 699-8145 to schedule your consultation and learn more about your options for power of attorney.